Merging Branches in Git: Fast-Forward, Three-Way Merge and Conflict Resolution

 Merge Conflicts

-Example Conflict Markers
+What Conflict Markers Look Like

 <<<<<<< HEAD